2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

   - https://github.com/azimuth-cloud/capi-helm-charts/issues/84
 3. The node count and min node count cannot be set to 0 and each nodegroup has to have at least 1 node
   - https://bugs.launchpad.net/magnum/+bug/2098002
-4. A default-worker is created apart from the default-control plane nodegroup is created and we cannot delete it due to the same issue as in 2.
+4. A default-worker is created apart from the default-control plane nodegroup and we cannot delete it due to the same issue as in 2.
 5. Latest CAPI helm chart version causes autoscaling to stop working in a persistent hub setup, so we had to downgrade it to a previous version
   - https://github.com/2i2c-org/infrastructure/issues/5601